PalankiBharat/ExoComposePlayer/README.md

-# Exoplayer Plus
+# ExoComposePlayer - Simple Player Built upon Exoplayer
+# :construction: Under Development :construction:

-Exoplayer Plus is an Android library built upon ExoPlayer, designed to simplify the integration of video playback functionality into your Jetpack Compose applications.
+ExoComposePlayer is an Android library built upon ExoPlayer, designed to simplify the integration of video playback functionality into your Jetpack Compose applications.
 With a focus on simplicity and flexibility, ComposePlayerLib allows users to effortlessly add a video player to their app using just a URL.
 The library provides customizable player controls, ensuring a seamless and tailored user experience.